dgsuarez/reruby/README.md

 ## Rationale

-Ruby is notoriously hard to refactor automatically, it's not only a dynamic language, but one where metaprogramming is not only allowed but even encouraged.
+Ruby is notoriously hard to refactor automatically, it's not just a dynamic language, but one where metaprogramming is not only allowed but even encouraged.

 Reruby uses the excellent [parser](https://github.com/whitequark/parser) gem to transform Ruby code.
-This means that we use mostly syntactic information to perform the refactorings.
+This means that we mostly rely on syntactic information to perform the refactorings.
 Although not ideal, we've found that it works remarkably well for the operations that Reruby provides, and while it's true that some use cases are necessarily left out we firmly believe that a refactoring tool that